vandytripp/vandytripp.github.io/_pages/about.md

 I address my research questions with a variety of empirical approaches, including surveys, experiments, multi-level models, and large language models.
 My recent work pushes the frontier on how to effectively employ and validate LLMs as text classification tools.
 I complement these empirical methods with interviews, focus groups, and content analyses to produce well-rounded research on the politics of immigration.
 I work with policy implications in mind, so as to contribute to host society efforts for improving immigrant integration, reducing xenophobia, and crafting sustainable approaches to the reception of immigrants.

-I am an affiliate of Vanderbilt's CSDI, LAPOP, ROCCA, and RIPS labs.
+I am an affiliate of Vanderbilt's CSDI, ROCCA, and RIPS labs, as well as the Center for Global Democracy.
 In 2020, I graduated with a B.A. in Political Science from the University of Tennessee at Knoxville.